AryanSharma9917/Aegon/docs/_sources/README.md.txt

 </details>

 ### Smart Devices
-A source file `smart_devices.yaml` is used to store smart devices' hostnames. `Jarvis` supports [`MagicHome` lights](https://www.amazon.com/gp/product/B08C7GY43L) and `LGWebOS` TVs.
+A source file `smart_devices.yaml` is used to store smart devices' hostnames.
+Jarvis supports `MagicHome` for [lights](https://www.amazon.com/gp/product/B08C7GY43L), `LGWebOS` and `Roku` for TVs.

+- TV hostnames should include the brand name [`LG`/`Roku`] to distinguish the modules accordingly.
+  - This will be set by default, if yours doesn't include the brand name change it in the TV settings.

+- For `Roku` TVs, make sure the `Bandwidth saver` feature is turned off under,
+    ```text
+    Settings/Network/Bandwidth saver >> Off
+    ```

+- For first time users on `LGWebOS` TVs, there will be a prompt on the TV to accept the connection request.
+  - Once the connection request is accepted a client key will be generated and logged.
+  - Please make sure to store this in `smart_devices.yaml` file to avoid repeated connection prompt.

 <details>
 <summary><strong><i>Setup Instructions</i></strong></summary>

-> Note: Jarvis currently supports only one hostname for TV but multiple for lights.
+- TV identifiers should have the word `tv` to distinguish between lights and tv.

-- The name used in the keys will be the identifier of those light bulbs.
+- The name used in the keys (for both lights and tv) will be the identifier when an action is requested.
+- Lights should be a dictionary of identifier and a list of hostnames.
+- TVs should be a nested dictionary of multiple parameters.
 - The source file (`smart_devices.yaml`) should be as following:

 ```yaml